alphagov/government-service-design-manual/service-manual/the-team/transformation-partner.md

 ## Legacy system migration

-The partner should have a proven track record with the migration of complex legacy systems.
+Depending on the department's existing estate, the partner may need to have have a proven track record with the migration of complex legacy systems.

 ## Process